sequenceiq/slider/src/site/md/app_needs.md

 * Handle kill as a normal shutdown mechanism.

-* Support multiple instances of the application running in the same cluster, with processes from the same or different application instances sharing the same servers.
+* Support multiple instances of the application running in the same cluster, with processes from different application instances sharing the same servers.

+* Operate correctly when more than one role instance in the application is deployed on the same physical host.
+(If YARN adds anti-affinity options in container requests this will no longer be a requirement)

 * Dynamically allocate any RPC or web ports -such as supporting 0 as the number of the port to listen on  in configuration options.